 Volunteers are welcome to apply in pairs or slightly larger groups.

-(Look at Sam’s Blog from last summer to discover what he loved – and what he found tough…)
+Look at Sam’s Blog from summer 2018 to discover what he loved – and what he found tough.

 Apart from the summer volunteers, Lotus also takes volunteers during the winter months to work on specific projects.
 These volunteers are not expected to pay for accommodation and usually receive a small allowance.

 Life in Mongolia is tough and its people are proud the descendants of Ghengis Khan who once ruled most of the known world (and whose DNA can be traced in most Europeans!)